Biology 101 - General Biology » Spring 2022 » Module 1 Quiz 1

 A covalent bond is formed by ___________________.

-B. sharing a pair of protons between two atoms
+sharing a single electron between two atoms

 Question #11